Lac des Îles (Saskatchewan): Recreation

 Big Island Cove Resort is a resort in Meadow Lake Provincial Park on the southern shore of Lac des Îles.
 Founded in 1952, it offers 14 rentable cabins, 27 campsites, beach access, and water sport rentals.
 Rentals include fishing boats, paddle boards, and kayaks.
 There is also a general store that carries tackle, souvenirs, confectionery, and groceries.
 The resort has beach access and there are plenty of nearby nature hiking trails.
 Highway 954 provides access to the resort.

 Northern Cross Resort is also within the park's boundary on the southern shore of Lac des Îles, only a short distance west from Big Island Cove Resort along Highway 954.
 This resort offers full-service camping, modern cabins for rent, boating with rentals, and access to a sandy beach and nature trails.

 Fish species

-Fish species found in the lake include northern pike, walleye, yellow perch, and whitefish.
+Fish species found in Lac des Îles include northern pike, walleye, yellow perch, and whitefish.